-The observation space of the \ac{rl} agent is $\mathcal{S}$.
-To address this problem, we first introduce the statechart $\Gamma$ and the rulebook $\left\langle \Phi, \leq \right\rangle$, and proof that the statechart models the rulebook in \cref{ch:online_verification}.
+The observation space of the \ac{rl} agent is $\mathcal{S}$, the set of provably rule-compliant actions is $\mathcal{A}_s$, and the trajectories $\zeta_{\pi_s}$ are solutions of \cref{eq:yaw_model} when following the \ac{rl} policy $\pi_s$.
+To address this problem, we first introduce the rulebook $\left\langle \Phi, \leq \right\rangle$, and prove that a statechart $\Gamma$ entails the rulebook in \cref{ch:online_verification}.
 Then, we describe the synthesis of rule-compliant maneuvers and detail the safe-by-design action selection in \cref{ch:maneuver_synthesis}.
-Finally, we detail the \ac{rl} specification in \cref{ch:reinforcement_learning}.
+Finally, we describe the \ac{rl} specification in \cref{ch:reinforcement_learning}.